BEAR CREEK BLUEGRASS - Bicycle/music social

 • BYOB event

 • 18 years and under are FREE (does not include a shirt) - Please check in at the registration table when you arrive and we can get you set to ride.
-Contact us before August 1st if you would like to order a shirt for a rider 18 and under.

 Split Lip Rayfield